KEEPING THE FIRES BURNING- Heroes of Mountain Culture

 February 23, 2017 – 7PM – Wilma Dykeman is considered the “Rachel Carson” of the mountains.
 Through her book, The French Broad River, she was able to galvanize the community to turn what had become a sewer system into a protected and beloved waterway.
 Bo Thomas Auditorium, Blue Ridge Community College.

 March 30, 2017- 7:00 PM- Based on the 2015 Thomas Wolfe Memorial Literary Award winning book, Douglas Orr, author and former president of Warren Wilson College will present this beautiful musical tribute to the roots of Appalachian music.
 Bo Thomas Auditorium, Blue Ridge Community College.
-Register for this fascinating program HERE.
+SOLD OUT

 May 6, 2017- 7:00 PM- Celebrate the end of the statewide 1916 Flood Film Tour and help us raise the finishing funds for the new film on the roots of mountain music at beautiful Tiggs Pond with music by singer/songwriter David Wiseman, Rocky Fork Bluegrass Band and more.
 Light hors d'oeuvres provided by local chefs and hard cider offered by Bold Rock Cidery.
 Watch the film, Come Hell or High Water and enjoy a discussion with the filmmaker and friends.
 A donation of $15 or more gets you into the fun!
 Join us by making your donation HERE